Bernie Sanders signs DNC loyalty pledge: 'I am a member of the Democratic Party'

 How Bernie Sanders could be shifting his 2020 campaign strategyMarch 4, 201908:36

-As it prepared the rules for the 2020 nominating contest, the DNC sought to clarify its membership requirements — over Sanders allies' vocal objections — by requiring every presidential candidate to sign the loyalty pledge.
+As the DNC prepared the rules for the 2020 nominating contest, it sought to clarify its membership requirements — over Sanders allies' vocal objections — by requiring every presidential candidate to sign the loyalty pledge.

 The party sent all declared candidates the form last Wednesday and Thursday and they have one week to return it signed, according to a DNC spokesperson.